ivoa/vo-dml/tools/ReadMe.md

   that can be hand edited with https://www.yworks.com/products/yed for nicer looking model diagrams.
 * vodmlGenerateJava - generate java classes.
 See [generated code guide](JavaCodeGeneration.md) for details of how to use the generated java code to serialize instances to XML and RDB.

-The generated Java code depends on the [VO-DML java runtime library](../runtime/java), which the plugin will automatically add to the dependencies along with the necessary JAXB and JPA libraries.

 ## configurable plugin properties